The Pythagoras number and the $u$-invariant of Laurent series fields in several variables: Lower bounds using discrete valuations

 \section{Lower bounds using discrete valuations}

-Let $K$ be a field.
-A discrete valuation $v$ of $K$ is called \emph{nondyadic} if the residue field $\kappa(v)$ of $v$ has characteristic $\neq 2$.
-It has been noticed by several authors that the invariants $p(K)$ and $u(K)$ can be bounded from below in terms of the those of the residue fields $\kappa(v)$, $v$ ranging over the nondyadic discrete valuations of $K$ (see Prop.$\;$\ref{prop3p1v1} below).
+Let $K$ be a field of characteristic $\neq 2$.
+A discrete valuation $v$ of $K$ is called \emph{nondyadic} if the residue field $\kappa(v)$ of $v$ has characteristic different from $2$.
+It has been noticed by several authors that the invariants $p(K)$ and $u(K)$ can be bounded from below in terms of those of the residue fields $\kappa(v)$, $v$ ranging over the nondyadic discrete valuations of $K$.

-Our goal here is to apply this method to get some lower bounds for the Pythagoras number and the $u$-invariant of Laurent series fields.
-A main observation of ours is that for any regular local ring $A$ with residue field $k$ and fraction field $K$, every rational function field of the form $\ell(t_1,\dotsc, t_{n-1})$, where $n$ is the Krull dimension of $A$ and $\ell$ is a finite extension of $k$, arises as the residue field of a discrete valuation on $K$ (see Remark$\;$\ref{remark3p7v1} below).
+Unless otherwise stated, we will follow standard notation for quadratic forms as used in \cite{Lam}.
+As in \cite{BGvG12}, to avoid case distinction in some statements we set where $s(K)$ denotes the level of $K$ (see e.g. \cite[$\S$IX.2]{Lam}).

-\begin{prop}[{\cite[Propositions$\;$4.5 and 5.2]{BGvG12}, \cite[Prop.$\;$5]{Sch09}}] Let $v$ be a nondyadic discrete valuation of a field $K$.
+\begin{prop}[{See \cite[Propositions$\;$4.3 and 5.2]{BGvG12}, \cite[Prop.$\;$5]{Sch09}}] Let $v$ be a nondyadic discrete valuation of a field $K$.
 Then The equalities hold if $v$ is henselian $($meaning that the discrete valuation ring associated to $v$ is henselian$)$. \end{prop}